orakist/Oaksoft.ArgumentParser/README.md

    Sequential named option requires one or more argument values.
 Option name may be repeated more than one time.
 A sequential named option grabs all values.\
    Example: --numbers 123 321 --numbers 456|789 (numbers: {123, 321, 456, 789})
 3. Switch Option
    Switch option is a boolean type.
-If it is passed in the command-line, it default value will be true.\
+It is a shorthand scalar named option for boolean types.
+If it is passed in the command-line, its default value will be true.\
    Example: --start (start: true)
-4. Counter Option
+5. Counter Option
    Counter option counts occurrences of the option in the command-line.\
    Example: --next --next -n -n /n /next (next: 6)